-DEPARTMENT OF LANGUAGE LINGUISTICS & PHILOSOPHY
+DEPARTMENT OF LANGUAGE LINGUISTICS & PHILOSOPH

-Our Linguistics Post Graduate Programmes offer a variety of concentrations and emphases that you may choose from.
+Our Linguistics Postgraduate Programmes offer a variety of concentrations and emphases that you may choose from.
 If your interest lies with Language Acquisition, Sociolinguistics, Theory and Approaches to the Teaching of English Language or World Englishes, you need to explore the offerings of our Programmes listed below:

-- Postgraduate Diploma in Linguistics(Dip Linguistics); - Masters of Arts in Linguistics (MA LINGUISTICS) - Master of Philosophy in Linguistics (MPhil Linguistics) - Doctor of Philosophy in Linguistics (PhD, Linguistics) - Master of Arts in English Language (MA English Language)
+- Postgraduate Diploma in Linguistics (Dip Linguistics); - Master of Arts in Linguistics (MA Linguistics) - Master of Philosophy in Linguistics (MPhil Linguistics) - Doctor of Philosophy in Linguistics (PhD, Linguistics) - Master of Arts in English Language (MA English Language)

-Furthermore we offer a wide array of electives in Linguistics that are open to post graduate students in other Departments.
+We also offer a wide array of electives in Linguistics that are open to post graduate students in other Departments.

-Our Philosophy Section also offers programmes leading to the MA, MPhil and PhD degree.
+Our Philosophy Section offers programmes leading to the MA, MPhil and PhD degrees.
 Students pursuing a degree in any of these programmes are afforded the opportunity to explore in depth the fundamental principles underpinning human knowledge, ideas and values.